JonathanMEdwards/subtext10/doc/language.md

 1. There is a special number called `_number_` that corresponds to an empty numeric item in the UI.
 Numeric programs treat `_number_` as a special case, as Excel does with empty cells.
 Unlike IEEE NaN, `_number_` is equal to itself.
 2. The empty text represents a missing text.
 3. There are predefined missing values for each media type that serve as placeholders.
-4. The missing value for a structure is when all its input items are missing.
+4. The missing value for a block is when all its input items are missing.
 5. The missing value for a series is when it is empty.
 6. There is no predefined missing value for choices.
 However as their first option is the default, it can be defined to be something like `NA?: nil` to serve as a missing value if desired.
-Also see `maybe` structures below.
+Also see `maybe` blocks below.

 The `required` constraint (see _Constraints_) checks that an input item does not contain one of the above missing values.

 Sometimes we really do need to have a special missing value.
-The `maybe` structure converts a conditional formula into a choice, like a conventional Option type.
+The `maybe` block converts a conditional formula into a choice, like a conventional Option type.
 For example `maybe{x?}` produces the choice:
 ```Txt
 choice {
   no?: nil